hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 - `FAIL_DELETED_GENES` - We fail any sample with more than 280 deleted genes.
 This QC step was added after observing that in a handful of samples with high MB scale positive GC bias we sometimes systematically underestimate the copy number in high GC regions.
 This can lead us to incorrectly infer homozygous loss of entire chromosomes, particularly on chromosome 17 and 19.
 - `FAIL_GENDER` - If the AMBER and COBALT gender are inconsistent we use the COBALT gender but fail the sample.

+### 10. Somatic Enrichment
+If a somatic VCF is supplied to PURPLE a purity enriched copy of it will be produced in the output directory.
+In addition to purity, PURPLE also includes the following enrichments.

+#### Kataegis

+Somatic variants of type C>T and C>G in a TpCpN context are annotated as showing Kataegis ([Nik Zainal et al., 2012](https://www.ncbi.nlm.nih.gov/pubmed/22608084)) if there are three or more mutations of that type, strand and context localised within a region with an average inter-mutation distance of
+<= 1kb.
+The annotation describes the strand it was found on along with an id and is shared by grouped variants.

+#### Clonality and Biallelic status

+For each point mutation we determined the clonality and biallelic status by comparing the estimated ploidy of the variant to the local copy number at the exact base of the variant.
+The ploidy of each variant is calculated by adjusting the observed VAF by the purity and then multiplying by the local copy number to work out the absolute number of chromatids that contain the variant.

+We mark a mutation as biallelic (i.e. no wild type remaining) if Variant Ploidy > Local Copy Number - 0.5.
+The 0.5 tolerance is used to allow for the binomial distribution of VAF measurements for each variant.
+For example, if the local copy number is 2 than any somatic variant with measured ploidy > 1.5 is marked as biallelic.

+For each variant we also determine a probability that it is subclonal.
+This is achieved via a two-step process.

+First, we fit the somatic ploidies for each sample into a set of clonal and subclonal peaks.

+We apply an iterative algorithm to find peaks in the ploidy distribution:
+  - Determine the peak by finding the highest density of variants within +/- 0.1 of every 0.01 ploidy bucket.
+  - Sample the variants within a 0.05 ploidy range around the peak.
+  - For each sampled variant, use a binomial distribution to estimate the likelihood that the variant would appear in all other 0.05 ploidy buckets.
+  - Sum the expected variants from the peak across all ploidy buckets and subtract from the distribution.
+  - Repeat the process with the next peak

+This process yields a set of ploidy peaks, each with a ploidy and a total density (i.e. count of variants).
+To avoid overfitting small amounts of noise in the distribution, we filter out any peaks that account for less than 40% of the variants in the ploidy bucket at the peak itself.
+After this filtering we scale the fitted peaks by a constant so that the sum of fitted peaks = the total variant count of the sample.
+We mark a peak as subclonal if the peak ploidy < 0.85.

+Secondly, we can calculate the subclonal likelihood for any individual variant as the proportion of subclonal variants at that same ploidy.

 ## Output

 ### Files